jnunyez/build-oai-gnb/README.md

 ## WorkFlow

-The image is built inside vagrant Fedora VM using buildah.
-Once the two images are built they are pushed to a registry in RH ubi image.
-The image pushed in a registry will be consumed by k8s.
+The image is built inside vagrant Fedora VM using `buildah`.
+The Vagrant VM is used to build necessary libraries for Universal Hardware Driver (UHD) and OAI gNB in SA mode libraries.
+Once the libraries are built they are moved to RH Universal Base Image (UBI) image using `buildah`.
+The resulting image is pushed into a registry that will be consumed by k8s.

 ## Quickstart